 To provide policies on fraud, waste, and abuse regarding university resources and to establish reporting requirements for illegal, improper, wasteful, or fraudulent activity regarding university resources.

 - This policy applies to (l) faculty, staff, and student employees, (2) contractors and vendors while conducting university business, and (3) others who use university resources or information with or without authorization.
 The university will investigate all allegations of fraud, waste, or abuse by internal or outside parties.
 Any member of the university community found to be involved in fraud, waste, or abuse as defined in this policy is subject to disciplinary action, up to and including termination, and criminal prosecution when warranted.
-Also see POLICY HR0525 on disciplinary action, POLICY FI0125 on conflicts of interests, POLICY FI0405 on ethics in purchasing, and POLICY FI0805 on acceptable use of the university's information technology resources.
+Also see POLICY HR0525 on disciplinary action, POLICY FI0125 on conflicts of interests, POLICY FI0405 on ethics in purchasing, and the university's policy on acceptable use of the information technology resources.

 - University employees are responsible for ensuring that resources entrusted to them by the university are used ethically, prudently, and for their designated purpose.
 Employees with managerial or supervisory duties are responsible for creating an environment that encourages integrity and deters dishonest behavior.
 University employees, contractors or vendors, and others who use university resources or information are responsible for reporting fraud, waste, or abuse regarding university resources, whether by members of the university community or outside parties.
 (See Reporting Procedures for losses of university resources.)
 When circumstances warrant, employees who fail to report fraud, waste, or abuse are subject to disciplinary action.
 Employees who knowingly make false accusations are subject to disciplinary action.